-information and the arguable SUV measurements based on multiparametric MRI.
-Nevertheless, PSMA-PET/CT seems to be a promising, diagnostic tool for the identification of malignant segments in the prostate.
-These findings are in accordance with results from 30 high-risk prostate cancer patients undergoing PSMA-PET/CT imaging prior to radical prostatectomy.
-Budäus et al. reported, that in 92.9% of patients, the intraprostatic tumor foci were predicted correctly (25).
-Therefore, PSMA-PET/CT may play an important role not only in detecting metastases, but also for localization of tumor segments in the prostate.
+These findings are in accordance with results from 30 high-risk prostate cancer patients undergoing PSMA PET/CT imaging before radical prostatectomy.
+Budäus et al. reported that in 92.9% of patients, the intraprostatic tumor foci were predicted correctly (25).
+Therefore, PSMA PET/CT may play an important role not only in detecting metastases, but also in localizing tumor segments in the prostate.
 Similar to MRI-supported biopsy, cancer lesions can be traced with reference to PET imaging to avoid false-negative results or understaging of the tumor regarding the detection of the highest Gleason pattern.
-There might be a high potential to improve the current standard TRUS-biopsy in the same way as MRI did.
-Lower rates of indolent cancer detection and a bigger proportion of identification of intermediate and high-risk tumors using MRI/TRUS-fusion biopsy have already been described (26).
-Further studies are needed to evaluate the role of 68Ga PSMA-PET/CT for prostate biopsy, also with regard to cost efficiency.
+There might be a high potential to improve the current standard TRUS-biopsy in the same way as MRI.
+Lower rates of indolent cancer detection and a bigger proportion of identification of intermediate- and high-risk tumors using MRI/TRUS-fusion biopsy have already been described (26).
+Further studies are needed to evaluate the role of 68Ga-PSMA PET/CT for prostate biopsy, also with regard to cost efficiency.

 Furthermore, we investigated the correlation of intraprostatic PSMA uptake and several clinical parameters in subgroup analysis.
 Among a statistically significant difference of SUV{max} regarding the present PSA, we also observed a significantly higher mean SUV{max} in tumors with higher d'Amico risk classification and GS from biopsy (P < 0.001 for grouped analyses).
 In consideration of a small number of patients, these differences remained statistically significant (P < 0.001 each) in ungrouped evaluation (Fig. 5).
 There seems to be a strong trend of rising PSMA uptake with higher grade malignancy.
-To our knowledge, there is only one larger, recently published study apart from research using tissue microarrays which also described a correlation of tracer accumulation and clinical parameters: Uprimny et al. observed significantly lower PSMA uptake in tumors with GS 6 - 7b and PSA < 10 ng/ml in a cohort of 90 men.
-The median SUV{max} of intraprostatic, malignant lesions was 11.5 ng/ml compared to 3.9 ng/ml in normal prostate tissue (17).
-This relatively high SUV{max} in healthy prostate tissue could be related to the fact, that for calculation of SUV{max} the tumor site was only verified by TRUS-guided biopsy, which has been proven insufficient (27).
-In contrast MRI/TRUS-fusion biopsy comprising targeted and systematic cores- which was done for nearly 50% of the patients in our cohort - leads to a precise definition of malignant and non-malignant areas in the prostate (28).
-It is interesting to note, that Uprimny et al. observed a lower SUV{max} in GS 10 (17.7) tumors compared to GS 9 (22.8) (17) - in the same way as we did (GS 10: 18.3; GS 9: 22.2) - assuming that lower, intraprostatic tracer uptake is caused by dedifferentiation of tumor cells in GS 10 prostate carcinomas.
+To our knowledge, there is only 1 larger, recently published study apart from research using tissue microarrays that also described a correlation of tracer accumulation and clinical parameters: Uprimny et al. observed significantly lower PSMA uptake in tumors with GS 6-7b and PSA less than 10 ng/mL in a cohort of 90 men.
+The median SUVmax of intraprostatic, malignant lesions was 11.5 ng/mL compared with 3.9 ng/mL in normal prostate tissue (17).
+This relatively high SUV{max} in healthy prostate tissue could be related to the fact that for calculation of SUV{max} the tumor site was verified only by TRUS-guided biopsy, which has been proven insufficient (6).
+In contrast MRI/TRUS-fusion biopsy comprising targeted and systematic cores-which was done for nearly 50% of the patients in our cohort-leads to a precise definition of malignant and nonmalignant areas in the prostate (27).
+Uprimny et al. observed a lower SUV{max} in GS 10 (17.7) than GS 9 (22.8) tumors (17)-in the same way as we did (GS 10, 18.3; GS 9, 22.2)-assuming that lower, intraprostatic tracer uptake is caused by dedifferentiation of tumor cells in GS 10 prostate carcinomas.